Cheryl enjoys writing articles related to natural remedies and alternatives to traditional medication.

 Taking charge of your health

 Taking charge of your health is important because it may keep the doctor away.
 I know a woman who is currently 101 and lives by herself and was driving to church every Sunday until one year ago.
 Being a county female she spent a lot of time out of doors and caring for her farm animals.
 I believe may have seen her barefooted a few times.
-Also keep in mind that no you can walk barefoot outdoors any time of year.
+Also, keep in mind that no you can walk barefoot outdoors any time of year so get to stepping.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.